 Today, while writing about my travels on the Silk Road in Karakalpakstan (yes, that’s really a place), I had to review photographs of the Sufi shrines I visited there–like the one to the left, taken in front of the tomb of a venerated medieval Sufi sheikh.
-Remembering my time alone in that faraway cemetery–in between sweet sips of Arabic coffee this morning–I was reminded of the following poem by Rumi.
+Remembering my time alone in that faraway cemetery–in between sweet sips of Arabic coffee this morning–I was reminded of verses by Rumi…

 When I am asleep and crumbling in the tomb,